-Are you looking for beautiful hidden gems in Indonesia to get off the beaten path?
+Are you looking for beautiful Indonesia hidden gems to get off the beaten path in Bali and beyond?

 Please note that this blog post most likely contains affiliate links to products or services I use and love!
 If you click on the links, it means I get a little extra pocket money at no additional cost to you.

 This is what keeps my website ticking over – thank you!

 Putting together an Indonesian itinerary can be difficult for such a large and varied country.
 Whether you’re looking to get off the beaten track in Bali or to discover Indonesia hidden gems far further away from the well-known holiday spots, I’ve received various recommendations to help you find beautiful and unique places you may not have thought about.

 Many hot spots are still worth a visit – I adored my Borobudur at sunrise experience, although it’s the most visited tourist attraction in Indonesia – so I don’t doubt they’re worth a spot on your itinerary.
 But sometimes, it’s nice to learn about the lesser-known gems that hide between the attractions you already know of.
 Whether you’re looking for an underrated spot in Bali or Java, or prefer a magical island getaway that’s rarely a sight on Indonesia itineraries, hopefully, this post has what you’re looking for!

 The following destinations are listed loosely, from the direction of West to East Indonesia.